Project-OSRM/node-osrm/README.md

     npm install osrm

 However other platforms will fall back to a source compile: see [Source Build](#source-build) for details.

-# Usage

-See the `example/server.js` and `test/osrm.test.js` for examples of using OSRM through this Node.js API.

 # Setup